terraform-cisco-modules/easy-imm/README.md

 ## Updates

 * 2024-07-23: Recommended releases are 4.2.11-17560 or 4.2.11-16711.
 See Notes for 4.2.11-17560 in the Notes above.
 Each has a caveat at this time.
 * 2024-07-18: Provider 1.0.50 Breaks Derive Profiles for Chassis/Domain/Server Templates.
 Waiting for a fix for the provider.  [*BUG #276*](https://github.com/CiscoDevNet/terraform-provider-intersight/issues/276).
-Version 4.2.11-16711 is an alternative but doesn't support new template features, works but newer releases are broken.
+Version 4.2.11-16711 is an alternative but doesn't support new features listed in table above.
 * 2024-07-16: Terraform Provider 1.0.48 and 1.0.49 depricated due to breaking BIOS changes.
 Do not use those provider versions

 ## Examples for Using the Easy IMM Terraform Modules